Toni-SM/semu.robotics.ros_bridge/README.md

 #### Concepts

 MoveIt's *move_group* talks to the robot through ROS topics and actions.
 Three interfaces are required to control the robot.
-Go to the [MoveIt](https://moveit.ros.org/) website to read more about the [concepts](https://moveit.ros.org/documentation/concepts/) behind Moveit
+Go to the [MoveIt](https://moveit.ros.org/) website to read more about the [concepts](https://moveit.ros.org/documentation/concepts/) behind it

 - **Joint State information:** the ```/joint_states``` topic (publisher) is used to determining the current state information.
-Go to [Add Joint State publisher](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/ros_bridge.html#add-joint-state-publisher) to add a publisher and setup it
+Go to [Add Joint State publisher](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/ros_bridge.html#add-joint-state-publisher) to add a publisher in Isaac Sim and setup it

 - **Transform information:** the ROS TF library is used to monitor the transform information.
-Go to [Add TF topics](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/ros_bridge.html#add-tf-topics) to add a tranform tree topic and setup it
+Go to [Add TF topics](https://docs.omniverse.nvidia.com/app_isaacsim/app_isaacsim/ros_bridge.html#add-tf-topics) to add a tranform tree topic in Isaac Sim and setup it

 - **Controller Interface:** *move_group* talks to the controllers on the robot using the *FollowJointTrajectory* action interface.
 However, it is possible to use other controller interfaces to control the robot